PM to evoke Churchill as he tells Ukrainian parliament this is their ‘finest hour’

 Boris Johnson to evoke Churchill as he tells Ukrainian parliament this is country’s ‘finest hour’

-Prime minister becomes first world leader to speak by video link to Kyiv assembly since invasion two months ago
+Prime minister becomes first world leader to speak by video link to Kyiv assembly since Russia’s invasion two months ago

 The prime minister will be the first western leader to address the Verkhovna Rada in Kyiv by video link, almost two months after president Volodymyr Zelensky gave his own message to the House of Commons.